-This 18-credit certificate is designed for students who want to have additional proficiency in working with children with special needs.
+This 18-credit childcare certificate is for students who want to have additional proficiency in working with children with special needs.
 All courses transfer into the ECE A.A.S. degree and some courses are also applicable to the ECE A.A.T. degree program.
 For more information, call 301-583-5250.

 TED 1200 Child Growth and Development 3

-TED 1300 Methods and Materials in Early Childhood
+TED 1300 Methods and Materials in Early

-Education 3
+Childhood Education

 TED 1400 Introduction to Multicultural Education 3

-TED 2200 Guiding Behavior in Early Childhood
+TED 2200 Guiding Behavior in Early

-Education 3
+Childhood Education

 TED 2350 Early Childhood Special Education 3

-TED 2751 Field Work in Early Childhood Special
+TED 2751 Field Work in Early Childhood

-Education 3
+Special Education

-Total Required for Certificate
+Total Required for Certificate 18 Credits

-Early Childhood Education (Pre-K-3rd grade)/Early Childhood Special Education
+Early Childhood Education (Pre-K-3rd Grade)/Early Childhood Special Education